Do-it-yourself Geiger Counters, Radioation Measurement and Infos on Radioctivity

 Intro to the basics (pdf-file)

 The Tino Shield is a plug-on PCB stacked on an Arduino microcontroller board.
-With the Arduino it forms a real measurement instrument calibrated by Teviso, Switzerland (external link to www.teviso.com, the manufacturer of the radiation sensor module.
-This shield is now available as kit for DIY assembly.
+With the Arduino it forms a real measurement instrument calibrated by Teviso, Switzerland (external link to www.teviso.com), the manufacturer of the radiation sensor module.

 Arduino programs for the Tino shield can be found on the download page.